-What if you could turn back the hands of time and re-visit a place you haven’t seen in decades.
+What if you could turn back the hands of time and re-visit a place you haven’t seen in a couple of decades.
 Would you find that it has been frozen in time?
 It’s unlikely.
 Just as you have changed, it has probably changed.

 That’s the experience I had when I returned to Mainz today.